RealGeeks/lead_router.rb/README.md

-# Ruby client to Lead Router REST API
+# Ruby client to Real Geeks Leads API

-Send leads and activities to Lead Router
+Send leads and activities to Lead Router, the Real Geeks Leads API.

+For more details see [our documentation](http://docs.realgeeks.com/outgoing_leads_api_developers).

 ## Installation